Data Underpins Every Activity

 To accomplish this herculean task, Partners partnered with Health Catalyst to help design and implement a custom data infrastructure that included clinical, quality, and financial data.
-The Partners Enterprise Data Warehouse (EDW) today incorporates more than 27,000 data objects from multiple sources, including Electronic Medical Records (EMRs), clinical and financial systems, claims, enterprise master patient indexes, and a variety of external sources.
-Today, the EDW is used by nearly a thousand users with roughly 7.2 million database queries since its inception in 2014.
+The Partners Enterprise Data Warehouse (EDW) today incorporates approximately 26,000 data objects from multiple sources, including Electronic Medical Records (EMRs), clinical and financial systems, claims, enterprise master patient indexes, and a variety of external sources.
+Today, the EDW has nearly 1,350 enabled users with roughly 7.4 million database queries since its inception in 2014.
 Using the EDW as a foundation, Partners Population Health has been able to quickly gain insights into care episodes by patient, facilities, providers, and cohorts.

 INNOVATING APPLICATIONS TO IMPROVE QUALITY

 The Enterprise Data Warehouse offers a range of self-service analytical applications.
 One of the most robust tools is the Quality Insights Subject Area Mart, or QI SAM.
 The QI SAM was built to track and report on ambulatory care quality performance for the Partners network to show practice and provider level detail using data from both our Epic Electronic Medical Record (EMR) as well as claims data for HEDIS based measures.
 QI SAM dashboards provide both an analysis and comparison view.
 The analysis view shows performance on all measures alongside denominators and targets with the ability to view year-over-year trends.
 The comparison view allows allows users to drill down measures to the individual practice or provider level, compare performance with one another, or with larger system trends.
 These tools and applications allow both clinical and analytics teams to hone in on successes, share best practices, identify areas for improvement, and drive overall progress to improve quality and reduce cost trends across the Partners network.